A Pair of 88s #1: The Last Horror Film

 And if you know your Maniac, you're familiar with how Spinell and his best friend - also on hand here - lifted the movie camera from the production at night to film their own improved scenes, which turned out to be quite compelling.
 Well, that's like half of this movie.
 We get everything from Spinell's vivid hallucinations of grisly murder to his daydreams of cross-dressing in a local nightclub.
 We get movies within movies and Spinell's mother charmingly playing herself.
 We're shown over-the-top extravagant production values set against cheap-looking, home video-like set pieces.
 Vampires!
 Strippers!
 Airplanes!
 Bubble baths!
 Classic cars!
 Castles!
 Paddleboats!
 Robin Leach!
 Death by jacuzzi!
 It's all here, and it all makes sense... at least in Spinell's mind.

 Troma has the rights to this film, but it's important to note that this isn't a Troma production.
 They didn't make this film anymore than they made The Stendhal Syndrome or My Dinner With Andre.
 They're just the distributors; so don't expect anything along the lines of Nuke 'Em High or Sgt.
 Kabukiman cameos.
 Thank goodness.
 But that means, since 2000, they've been issuing it around the world on open matte fullscreen DVDs, usually under the alternate title: Fanatic.
 In 2009, they made a bit of a special edition of it, and in 2015, they released it on blu.
-But there's an even better edition, thanks to 88 Films.
+But there was also an even better BD special edition, thanks to 88 Films.
+But now, Severin has restored the film in 4k on UHD.
+So let's see how much better they could get it.

-Surely, the biggest factor that sets 88's blu-ray apart from its Troma counterpart is that it's uncut.
+Surely, the biggest factor that set 88's blu-ray apart from its Troma counterpart was that it's uncut.
 Troma's edition is missing some of key footage that apparently has been removed from the source materials.
 To compensate, 88 has edited in workprint footage, also matted to 1.85, to make a composite cut which runs about a minute longer, where a couple of kills are considerably more graphic.
 You'll definitely notice the picture quality shift from full color filmstock to almost monochromatically blue VHS tape quality.
-But between that flaw and watching a censored version, it's really not a consideration; 88 is the only way to go.
-And honestly, between the steady shots, the run and gun in Cannes shots, the film-within-a-film shots and the hazy dream sequences, the insert shots don't feel as out of place as they might in any other film.
+But not so much on the Severin, because they were able to find the missing footage on a 35mm print.
+Yeah, there's a difference between the print and the OCN's quality, but if you didn't know what footage was restored, you probably wouldn't notice the difference, whereas you couldn't help but notice it before.
+And I agree with 88's decision to crop the footage to 1.85 rather than have the AR shift, but it was at the cost of losing picture information that Severin has been able to restore.
+So as exciting as it was when 88 was able to construct their composite, Severin's is now equally exciting.

-And 88 wins again in the special features, although it's a closer race than you might guess.
+88 also beat out Troma in the special features, although it was a closer race than you might guess.
 Troma did actually cook up some worthwhile extras for this film.
-First of all, Lloyd Kaufman gets into the spirit of things by filming his intro at Sundance.
-That's amusing, though as you might guess, it runs a little light on substance.
-But then they provide an audio commentary with Joe's friend and associate producer Luke Walter.
+First of all, Lloyd Kaufman gets into the spirit of things by filming his intro at Sundance and sharing his own personal memories of Spinell.
+They also provide an audio commentary with Joe's friend and associate producer Luke Walter.
 It's moderated by a kid from Troma, who detracts about as often as he contributes, but Luke has a lot to share, having frequently been on set and involved closely with the filmmaking, including enabling Spinell's indulgent forays.
 It's a fun track with Luke pointing out who was an unwitting extra and who was an actual actor, telling risque personal anecdotes, etc. They also have the trailer and that Mister Robbie promo clip Spinell made hoping to get Maniac 2 financed.
 It makes more sense as an extra on Maniac, which it also is, but it's cool here, too, since these films are son closely tied together.

 Anyway, all of the above are on both the Troma and 88 blus.
 But both discs have exclusives.
 Troma's exclusive, however, are all Troma-specific junk that has nothing to do with The Last Horror Film.
 There's something about TromaDance and a short film called The Return Of Dolphin Man...
 Unless you're a big Troma fan, you won't care.
 But you will be interested in 88's stuff.
 Well, most of it anyway.